 When a 13 year old child of an incarcerated parent living with her grandmother ran away from home, it was our founder who the grandparents immediately telephoned.
-He gathered his friends, searched the crime-infested Bronx streets, interviewed the missing child peers, identified a gang related club-house inside an abandoned building, found the child there hanging inside a first floor vacant apt, and had her driven home and returned to her grandparents’ care.
+He gathered his friends, searched the crime-infested Bronx streets, interviewed the missing child peers, identified a gang related club-house inside an abandoned building, found the child there hanging out inside a first floor vacant apt, and had her driven home and returned safely to her grandparents’ care.

 One season during the Christmas holiday when his handicapped accessible van transmission caught fire and burned down.
 He had friends lift him out of his wheelchair, into a another vehicle and played Santa Clause delivering toys and food-stuff gift boxes to over 50 children and their families throughout various urban communities in NYC.

 IAR is now governed by a prestigious voluntary Board of Directors, plus a unique Board of Advisers, representing a broad array of professionals.
 From physicians, to attorneys, to scientist, music executives and just wonderful caring individuals with various skills and expertise, collectively working together.
 They help set organization policies and ultimately assure fiscal and program accountability to our community, clients and potential clients.